nghiaho12/Open3D_TrueDepth_registration/README.md

 - --max_depth

 ## Meshing
 You can enable mesh reconstruction with --mesh 1.
 If you only expect a single mesh you can also use --keep_largest_mesh 1.
-This is also useful for removing noise.
+This is useful for removing noise.